Colourful plants that brave winter

 - Japanese windflowers fill shaded spots with colour, while chrysanthemums and Easter daisies dance in the sun.

-- Gardenias are making their last performance, filling the air with their fragrant cream flowers and bottlebrush are displaying a wonderful burst of colour.
+- Gardenias are making their last performance, filling the air with their fragrant cream flowers, while bottlebrush are displaying a wonderful burst of colour.

 - Nothing can rival cymbidium orchids when they send up spikes of flowers in early winter.
 Make sure the plants are moved from the shade into stronger light where they can develop their flower spikes.